statnews/brunch-stat-dataviz/README.md

 * An `npm install` is run by Brunch to install all Node dependencies as specified in the project's `package.json` file
 * A custom npm postinstall script, `stat-skeleton.js` is run.
 This creates a one-time local clone of the [Interactive: Tracking Zika virus, country by country](https://www.statnews.com/2016/03/25/zika-globe-interactive/) article from www.statnews.com and saves it to the `app/assets/` directory.
 This is also where you start developing your dataviz app's code.

-See the [Getting Started](https://github.com/brunch/brunch/tree/master/docs) doc for more info on the standard Brunch setup process.
+See the [Getting Started](http://brunch.io/docs/getting-started) page for more info on the standard Brunch setup process.

 ## Dataviz Directory Structure